gallais/generic-syntax/doc/jfp19/letter.md

 > generic) version of NbE by using either a Delay monad or define a
 > suitable domain directly using domain theory.

-Formalising enough domain theory to achieve this goal is outside the goal of this paper.
+Formalising enough domain theory to achieve this goal is outside the scope of this paper.
 We have conducted experiments with an approach inspired by step-indexed relations and tried to define a ℕ-indexed version of the domain by recursion over the number of steps.
 This approach generated huge Agda